 In order for CARIS Notebook to communicate properly with CARIS HIPS, the directories have to be properly set.
+This only has to be done once.

 - 1. From the Tools menu, select Options. - 2.
 Click on the Directories tab in the pop-up window.